Lubka93/FinalProjectLidl/readMe.md

 - In calculation of percentage I used Math.floor() in order to match the values on lidl.sk page.
 However, originally I used Math.round(), in that case some of percentage values were failing (correctly), I don't know the bussines requirement for the calculation, so I used Math.floor() in order to have passing tests.
 ### Problems:
 - I had to use static waits for login and finding the elements (product cards), I know that is not good practise, but without them the test were too flaky and were failing.
 - I wanted to use this patern for tags - { tags: ['@API', '@smoke', '@fast'] }.
-But It didn't work, I had to use tags inside description test in order to run -g/--grep flag.
+But It didn't work, I had to use tags inside description text in order to run -g/--grep flag.
 I don't know why I had the problem.
 Tags in description text worked just fine.